 - 8.00 am – Join the day pupils for the school day.

 We aim for our boarders to thrive both personally and academically.
 The Houseparents keep a close eye on the boarders’ development and are in regular communication with the academic staff.
 Any additional work that needs to be completed can be done either in the Boarding House, Library or ICT suite.

 Parents are also encouraged to be part of their child’s House, and communication is key, particularly when new children are settling in.
 The Houseparents make regular links with the class tutors of the Prep School to ensure the pupils settle in smoothly and to support their personal development.

 We aim to make boarding as convenient as possible for parents with both flexi and weekly boarding options:

 - Weekly boarding is from Monday to Thursday night and caters for parents who live slightly further away, work long hours or lead hectic lives

 - Flexi boarding.
-Children board one-three regular nights per week.
+Children board two or three regular nights per week.
 Flexi boarding is a popular choice for those who know they will be boarding in Senior School, without making the commitment to boarding weekly.
 In addition, it is a popular solution to late clubs or rehearsals.